Clemi05/stats-preview-card-frontend-mentors/README.md

 ### Continued development

-I will focus on working on the code to develop better media queries.
+I will focus on building challenges/projects and lookink up some documentations in order to improve my CSS skills, especially regarding media queries.

 ## Author